erikjohnston/rust-jaeger-python-client/README.md

 A faster reporter for the python [`jaeger-client`](https://pypi.org/project/jaeger-client/) that reports spans in a native background thread.

 This is relatively untested, so use at your own risk!
+(You may want to manually wrap this class in python so that calls to `report_span` cannot fail).

 Usage: